algattik/terraform-azure-pipelines-starter/README.md

 ![output variables](/docs/images/terraform_starter/output_variables.png)

+- For example, in the template [301-deploy-agent-vms](301-deploy-agent-vms), the Terraform config has an output named [agent_vm_ids](301-deploy-agent-vms/terraform/outputs.tf).
+In the subsequent task used we use the bash variable [AGENT_VM_IDS](301-deploy-agent-vms/terraform-stages-template.yml) to pass the list of agent VMs to the `az start` command.

 This mechanism is useful for using generated resource names, access keys, and even [entire kube_config files](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html#kube_config_raw) (for Azure Kubernetes Service) in downstream testing or continuous delivery jobs.